ISP2018/isp-qa-narisasingngam/questions.md

 **1.**
-What is an error the message that give much more informative when an exception is caught "FileNotFound "?
+If you commit the incorrect file and you want to remove this commit, which is the command for solving the problem.

-   - [ ] File Not Found
+   - [ ] close terminal
-   - [ ] "Bad thing happened"
+   - [ ] git reset
-   - [ ] Can’t open /isp/main.java
+   - [ ] git reset --hard HEAD^
-   - [ ] FileNotFoundException
+   - [ ] git rm file

 **Answer**
-  - [x] Can’t open /isp/main.java
+  - [x] git reset --hard HEAD^

 **2.**
 In many organizations, development and testing teams play a blame game and create tension between the teams.